Quella0303/xihe0819_9103/README.md

 ## Tools & External Techniques

-- **ChatGPT** I used ChatGPT as a brainstorming and technical support tool.
+- **ChatGPT** ：I used ChatGPT as a brainstorming and technical support tool.
 Specifically, I:
-Iterated with ChatGPT to debug certain visual behaviors such as stroke return motion and hover-triggered modes.
+Sought guidance on how to combine Perlin noise with user interaction (e.g., triggering effects when mouse is nearby).
 Received assistance formatting this README and references into a more academic and professional structure.
-While I adapted and rewrote all code and descriptions myself.
+I adapted and rewrote all code and descriptions myself.All the code was written by myself.
 - **p5.js** (https://p5js.org)

+---

 ## Reference
 Nan Qi. (n.d.).
 3 Coloured Halo Dots.
 Wikimedia Commons. https://en.wikipedia.org/wiki/Nan_Qi_(artist) OpenProcessing. (n.d.).
 Simulated Ink Brush Pressure. https://openprocessing.org/sketch/984328 p5.js. (n.d.). p5.js reference.
 Processing Foundation. https://p5js.or
+### Group Artwork Reference
+Based on the image **"Dove of Peace" by Pablo Picasso** (not part of the official artwork list but used for code development).